DomainDrivenArchitecture/c4k-common/README.md

 #### Target CLI and Web Frontend

-Set up your cli as follows
+To create your own c4k module set up your cli analogous to the following:

 ```clojure
 (defn -main [& cmd-args]